oprypin/crsfml/gitbook/graphics-transform.md

 ### Rotation

 The rotation is the orientation of the entity in the 2D world.
-It is defined in *degrees*, in clockwise order (because the Y axis is pointing down in CrSFML).
+It is defined in *degrees*, in clockwise order (because the Y axis is pointing down in SFML).

 ```ruby
 # 'entity' can be a SF::Sprite, a SF::Text, a SF::Shape or any other transformable class